bresalio/distributed-systems-server/README.md

 * getAllFilmsOfGenre, param: genre

-Returns the decriptions of all dummy films in a list, where the genre is equal to the specified param (e.g. "western", "drama").
+Returns the descriptions of all dummy films in a list, where the genre is equal to the specified param (e.g. "western", "drama").

 * getAllFilmsOfDirector, param: director

-Returns the decriptions of all dummy films in a list, where the director is equal to the specified param.
+Returns the descriptions of all dummy films in a list, where the director is equal to the specified param.
 One film has exactly one director, but one director might have multiple films.

 * getAllFilmsOfActor, param: actor

-Returns the decriptions of all dummy films in a list, where an actor is equal to the specified param.
+Returns the descriptions of all dummy films in a list, where an actor is equal to the specified param.
 One actor might have played in multiple films, and one film might have multiple actors (although only the main characters are listed).

 * getAllFilmsBetweenLength

-Returns the decriptions of all dummy films in a list, that are between the specified min and max length values (inclusive, in minutes).
+Returns the descriptions of all dummy films in a list, that are between the specified min and max length values (inclusive, in minutes).
 If the given min value is accidentally greater than the given max value, the values are reverted.

 Required request headers: "min", "max" - integers

 * getFilmData, param: title

-Returns the decription of the given film if it exists in the dummy list.
+Returns the description of the given film if it exists in the dummy list.
 If not, the fields indicate this with null values.

 * addRating/{title}